esseks/monicelli/README.md

 Accented letters can be replaced by the non-accented letter followed by a backtick `` ` ``, although the use of the correct Italian spelling is strongly encouraged for maximizing the antani effect.

+###Get started!
+For those of you who want to get to the code ASAP, the `examples/` folder contains a set of programs covering most of the features of the language.

 Main
 ----